Developing a digital transformation strategy for the future

 1. Get buy-in

-Before you can start building your digital transformation framework, you need buy-in from the top down.
+Before you can start building your digital transformation strategy, you need buy-in from the top down.
 Digital transformation is a big endeavor that affects every part of the business, so you can’t implement a strategy without buy-in and alignment from all key players in the company.
 The leadership is responsible for sharing the company vision with the rest of the organization.

 2. Secure funding